2023 Best Psychology Schools in Massachusetts

 After completing their degree, psychology graduates from Williams carry an average student debtload of $12,150.

-You’ll be in good company if you decide to attend College of the Holy Cross.
-It ranked #3 on our 2023 Best Psychology Schools in Massachusetts list.
-Located in the medium-sized city of Worcester, Holy Cross is a private not-for-profit college with a small student population.
+Out of the 46 schools in Massachusetts that were part of this year’s ranking, College of the Holy Cross landed the # 3 spot on the list.
+Located in the medium-sized city of Worcester, Holy Cross is a private not-for-profit school with a small student population.

 On average, psychology graduates from Holy Cross take out $27,000 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $478.

-You’ll join some of the best and brightest minds around you if you attend Amherst College.
-The school came in at #4 on this year’s Best Psychology Schools in Massachusetts list.
-Located in the suburb of Amherst, Amherst is a private not-for-profit college with a small student population.
+A rank of #4 on this year’s list means Amherst College is a great place for psychology students.
+Located in the large suburb of Amherst, Amherst is a private not-for-profit school with a small student population.

 After completing their degree, psychology graduates from Amherst carry an average student debtload of $13,500.

-You’ll be in good company if you decide to attend Boston College.
-It ranked #5 on our 2023 Best Psychology Schools in Massachusetts list.
-Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a large student population.
+A rank of #5 on this year’s list means Boston College is a great place for psychology students.
+Located in the small city of Chestnut Hill, Boston College is a private not-for-profit college with a fairly large student population.

 After completing their degree, psychology graduates from Boston College carry an average student debtload of $17,678.
 This translates to an average monthly loan payment of $575, based on a 10-year repayment plan.